 The Digital Lab has a Canon iPF6100 wide format 24" printer available Saturdays from noon to 4 pm (unless used a class or during a national holiday weekend) for PhotoMidwest members and by prior arrangement at other times.
 Just bring a print ready image in on a USB flash drive and the PhotoMidwest printer docents will help you preview your image on the calibrated monitor.
 A few easy steps and you'll have a lab-quality test strip or full print, and at a fraction of the cost of commercial labs.
 The Digital Lab also has flat-bed scanners capable of scanning film negatives or transparencies from 35mm film up to large format as well as prints.

-The new wet darkroom at 700 Rayovac Dr. is not yet operational.
-It will be large enough for 3 to 5 people depending upon the activity.
+The new wet darkroom at 700 Rayovac Dr. just became operational on May 20, 2017.
+It is large enough for 3 to 5 people depending upon the activity.
 Two Thomas Duplex Super Safelights using low pressure sodium lamps make for an especially well-lighted darkroom.

-We will have three or more enlargers that can accommodate from 35mm up to 4x5" negatives.
-Two of the enlargers have variable contrast filters built into the enlarger's head.
+We have three enlargers available that can accommodate from 35mm (a Leitz V35) up to 4x5" negatives (two Saunders/Omega/LPL 4500 series).
+All three of the enlargers have variable contrast filters built into the enlarger's head.
 There are enlarging easels and print trays ranging from small to to large enough for 23" x 25" prints and a print washer.

 Film developing is possible using developing reels (both plastic and stainless steel) and developing tanks for both 35 mm and 120 size film.
 Large format film can be processed in a 4x5 capable daylight tank, trays for tray development or using a wire "slosher", and dip tanks using film holders.

-Darkroom hours are available on a sign-up basis.
+We still need to complete procedure manuals and other details before it is available to the general membership.
+Darkroom hours will be available on a sign-up basis.
 The fees for darkroom use are as follows:

 $5 per hour, $24 for a 24-hour session